bigiayomide/TournamentAssement/README.md

 This helps to create,read, and update (event, eventdetail, tournaments.
 EventStatus)

-This uses `SignalR` to update data in realtime when an EventDaetail is being updated/inserted in the database
+This uses `SignalR` to update data in realtime when an EventDaetail is being updated/inserted in the database which then updates the Home page

 # Additional implementation: